mattiadr/SDP-Astar/documentation/DOCUMENTATION.md

 This is true except for the SM version on the New York map (the most complex one we tested) where the cause is likely the contention of the shared resources and the overhead of mutexes.
 This can be probably mitigated by increasing the number of threads.

+<p style="page-break-after: always;">&nbsp;</p>

+## Conclusions

+In summary, message passing outperforms the shared version in most cases but to observe an improvement over the sequential we need a complex enough graph.
+K-neighbors graphs without obstacles are too simple to gain an advantage from the parallelism, while the sequential with a good heuristic will always find a relatively straight path exploring only a minimal part of the graph.

+The performance of the shared memory algorithm are drastically affected by the size of the graph and the amount of work to do, so a higher thread count is needed for graphs of increasing size to better distribute the work and avoid contention.

+This project could be extended by implementing different termination conditions, for example using a sum flag, which could be implemented with a condition variable, to determine if the thread has finished working.
+This solution might improve the performance over the barrier method since a thread could resume as soon as it receives more work, instead of having to wait until all threads reach the barrier.

+Another study subject could be determining better weightings for the different road types, to see how performance changes between the various algorithms.

 </div>